2025–26 Reading F.C. season: October

-On 21 October, Reading hosted Northampton Town at the Select Car Leasing Stadium in their rearranged match from 6 September 2025 seeking their first victory in the league since the 2–1 win over Leyton Orient on 20 September 2025.
+On 21 October, Reading hosted Northampton Town at the Madejski Stadium in their rearranged match from 6 September 2025.
 Reading won 1–0 with Kelvin Ehibhatiomhan opening the scoring for the hosts in the 65th minute after a cross from Paddy Lane with the sole goal of the match and his first league goal of the season.
-This gave the Royals their first win league since the Leyton Orient match in September and their first clean sheet since the Port Vale match in August.
-It meant that Reading moved up to 16th place in the league table on 14 points from 13 matches played. owever, they played the match without top goal-scorer Jack Marriott who had picked up an injury in the Cardiff City match.
-The Royals did have multiple chances to extend their lead but just couldn't seem to find a killer second goal.
+This meant that Reading got up to 16th place on 14 points from 13 matches played and out of the relegation zone for the third time that season.